igornieb/LibraryAPI/README.md

 - Endpoint to log in by user
 - Public endpoint to serve data from models with all related objects
 - Private endpoint (only for superusers) to create entry with nested objects
-- Private endpoint (only for owners) to update entry with nested objects
+- Private endpoint (only for managers) to update entry with nested objects

 # How to run